 As we briefly mentioned, the computer screen can cause more damage to your eyes than you may be aware of.
 If you're using the computer for long periods of time, always take breaks to allow your eyes to rest.
 Staring too long at a screen can result in damage from blue light exposure.
 You can also use artificial tears to keep the eyes moist and lubricated if you have to spend an extended amount of time looking at a screen.

 When was the last time you visited your Chicago eye doctor for an eye exam?
 Even young children should regularly visit the eye doctor for an exam.
 Don't overlook this important part of securing your eye health!

 This is an easy way to proactively catch diseases such as glaucoma that don’t always present with any symptoms.
 The earlier that you spot potential eye disease, the easier the condition is to treat.
 During your eye exam, you may discuss your personal and family medical history, vision tests, eye pressure check, optic nerve tests, external and microscopic exams, and more.

 So, exactly what foods help eyesight?
-Although there are no foods that restore eyesight, eating certain key nutrients that can protect your vision from deteriorating.
+Although there are no foods that can restore eyesight, eating certain food that contain key nutrients can protect your vision from deteriorating.

-It is indeed worth watching what you eat, ingesting food for good eyesight can benefit you for years to come.
+It's indeed worth watching what you eat, ingesting food for good eye health can benefit you for years to come.
 Are you interested in more ways to improve your vision?
 Contact Chicago's Leading LASIK Eye Surgery Center Kraff Eye Institute for a consultation.
 Our team is here to help you combat the aging eye and ensure your eyes are healthy for years to come.